voxsim/knowledge/computer-science/big-o-notation.md

 In asymptotic analysis we consider growth of algorithm in terms of input size.
 An algorithm X is said to be asymptotically better than Y if X takes smaller time than y for all input sizes n larger than a value n0 where n0 > 0.

 * *Big O Notation* is used to describe the upper bound of a particular algorithm.
-Big O is used to describe worst case scenarios
+Big O is used to describe worst case scenarios but big-O notation doesn’t imply anything of the sort.
+If someone is talking about the randomized QuickSort and says that it is O(nlogn)O(nlog⁡n), they presumably mean that its expected running time is O(nlogn)O(nlog⁡n).
 * *Little O Notation* is also used to describe an upper bound of a particular algorithm; however, Little O provides a bound that is not asymptotically tight
 * *Big Omega (Ω) Notation* is used to provide an asymptotic lower bound on a particular algorithm